thelia/thelia.github.io/documentation/plugins/loops.md

   For more readability, you can declare all this class property (and it's better for you IDE autocompletion)

- Here an example for my plugin "MyPlugin" and my loops in the loop directory.
+ Here an example for my module "MyModule" and my loops in the loop directory.
 This is the architecture :

  ```
  \local
-   \plugins
+   \modules
-     \MyPlugin
+     \MyModule
        ...
        \Loop
          MyLoop.php